CognitiveAISystems/pogema/README.md

 import gym
 import pogema

-# This interface is suitable only for
+# This interface provides experience only for agent with id=0,
-# single-agent partially observable pathfinding tasks
+# other agents will take random actions.
-env = gym.make("Pogema-8x8-easy-v0", integration="SampleFactory")
+env = gym.make("Pogema-v0")
 ```